diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 #### The Reduce Side
 1. copy phrase
 The map output file is sitting on the local disk of the machine that ran the map task (note that although map outputs always get written to local disk, reduce outputs may not be).
-The reduce task needs the map output for its particular partition from several map tasks across the cluster.
-The map tasks may finish at different times, so the reduce task starts copying their outputs as soon as each completes.
+The reduce task needs the map output for its particular partition from several map tasks across the cluster. `The map tasks may finish at different times, so the reduce task starts copying their outputs as soon as each completes`.
 This is known as the copy phase of the reduce task.
 The reduce task has a small number of copier threads so that it can fetch map outputs in parallel.
 The default is 5 threads, but this number can be changed by setting the `mapreduce.reduce.shuffle.parallelcopies` property.
 How do reducers know which machines to fetch map output from?
 As map tasks complete successfully, they notify their `application master` using the heartbeat mechanism.
-Therefore, for a given job, the application master knows the mapping between map outputs and hosts. `A thread in the reducer periodically asks the master for map output hosts` until it has retrieved them all.
+Therefore, for a given job, the `application master knows the mapping between map outputs and hosts`. `A thread in the reducer periodically asks the master for map output hosts` until it has retrieved them all.
 Hosts do not delete map outputs from disk as soon as the first reducer has retrieved them, as the reducer may subsequently fail.
 Instead, they wait until they are told to delete them by the application master, which is after the job has completed.
 Map outputs are copied to the reduce task JVM’s memory if they are small enough (the buffer’s size is controlled by `mapreduce.reduce.shuffle.input.buffer.percent`, which specifies the proportion of the heap to use for this purpose); otherwise, they are copied to disk.
 When the in-memory buffer reaches a threshold size (controlled by `mapreduce.reduce.shuffle.merge.percent`) or reaches a threshold number of map outputs (`mapreduce.reduce.merge.inmem.threshold`), it is merged and spilled to disk.
 If a `combiner` is specified, it will be run during the merge to reduce the amount of data written to disk.
 As the copies accumulate on disk, a background thread merges them into larger, sorted files.
 This saves some time merging later on. `Note that any map outputs that were compressed (by the map task) have to be decompressed in memory in order to perform a merge on them.`
 2. sort phrase